HOPE | HEALING | JUSTICE

 - Commitment to end interpersonal violence

-One safe place: We use a coordinated approach to offer services designed to break the cycle of violence.
-Medical providers, law enforcement, prosecutors, civil/legal providers, social workers, counselors, and advocates work together, under one roof, to streamline how we help people to heal.
+One door: We use a coordinated approach, offering services designed to break the cycle of interpersonal violence.
+Medical providers, law enforcement, prosecutors, civil/legal providers, social workers, counselors, and advocates work together, to streamline how we help people.
 We know our model works, based on documented outcomes:

 - Increased community support services

 - Increased safety and autonomy, which empowers individuals and families